ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Data Onboarding.md

 - [ ] Ensure you've setup your dbt for running locally as mentioned above.
 The ./.dbt/profiles.yml file is a pre-requisite for this process.
 If you do not want dbt you can manually create the ./.dbt/profiles.yml file based off the [sample profile](https://gitlab.com/gitlab-data/analytics/-/blob/master/admin/sample_profiles.yml)
 - [ ] Clone the DataScience repo:
     ``` git clone https://gitlab.com/gitlab-data/data-science```
-- [ ] Run `make jupyter` from the root directory of the repository and confirm that JupyterLab has now spun up on successfully.
-- [ ] Run through the notebook at `./notebooks/templates/auth_example.ipynb` to confirm that you have configured everything successfully.
+- [ ] See the readme provided in that repo for further install instructions

 ## GitLab.com (Product)
 This data comes from our GitLab.com SaaS product.